 Consider first that in uncontrolled diabetes blood glucose is very high and becomes even higher after carbohydrate feeding.
 This is especially so in the portal vein feeding the liver.
 Hepatocytes without insulin are not resistant to glucose, especially at high concentrations.
 The Glut2 receptor is not wholly controlled by insulin, though the metabolism of glucose within the cell is.

-in vivo can occur in vitro.
+Concentrations of glucose approaching 10 mM are pre-diabetic levels.
+Concentrations of glucose above 10 mM are analogous to a diabetic condition within the cell culture system.
+This is important because the same processes that can affect cells and molecules in vivo can occur in vitro.
 The consequence to growing cells under conditions that are essentially diabetic is that cells and cell products are modified by the processes of glycation and glyoxidation.
 These processes cause post-translational secondary modifications of therapeutic proteins produced in cell cultures.
 [Sigma cell culture guide]

 This excess glucose is getting into the cell, and is modifying its metabolism in ways that promote and increase the hormonal action of glucagon.